luised94/lab_utils/images/HOWTO.md

 STEP 2 - Author the sample sheet  (Excel, exported into the folder)
 ===============================================================================

-Fill one row per lane and export as `sample_sheet.csv` INTO the `<stem>_gel_analysis/` folder.
+Fill one row per lane in the experiments' respective excel file and export as `sample_sheet.csv` INTO the `<stem>_gel_analysis/` folder.
 The columns, the vocabulary, and the not_applicable vs blank rule are in `sample_sheet_schema.md` -- read it once; it is the source of truth.
 The essentials: